Team East Sussex (TES) Terms of Reference

 - v1.1, 19 Aug 2015.
 Updated sections and inserted an additional appendix to reference the SELEP Accountability Framework and TES Register of Interests.

 - v1.3, 01 Aug 2016.
-Updated to establish formal processes for selecting new members, re-electing members, re-electing the Chair/Vice-Chair, and for terminating membership.
+Established formal processes for selecting new members, re-electing members, re-electing the Chair/Vice-Chair and terminating membership.

 - v1.4, 20 Mar 2017.
-Updated to incorporate changes to the revised SELEP Local Assurance Framework.
+Incorporated changes to the revised SELEP Local Assurance Framework.